AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type PasswordGrantConstants = (typeof PasswordGrantConstants)[keyof typeof PasswordGrantConstants];

+// Warning: (ae-missing-release-tag) "PerformanceCallbackFunction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type PerformanceCallbackFunction = (events: PerformanceEvent[]) => void;

+// Warning: (ae-missing-release-tag) "PerformanceClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export abstract class PerformanceClient implements IPerformanceClient {
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@constructor" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    constructor(clientId: string, authority: string, logger: Logger, libraryName: string, libraryVersion: string, applicationTelemetry: ApplicationTelemetry, intFields?: Set<string>, abbreviations?: Map<string, string>);
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' constructor(clientId: string, authority: string, logger: Logger, libraryName: string, libraryVersion: string, applicationTelemetry: ApplicationTelemetry, intFields?: Set<string>, abbreviations?: Map<string, string>);
-    protected abbreviations: Map<string, string>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@protected" is not defined in this configuration protected abbreviations: Map<string, string>;
-    addFields(fields: {
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addFields(fields: {
         [key: string]: {} | undefined;
     }, correlationId: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    addPerformanceCallback(callback: PerformanceCallbackFunction): string;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" addPerformanceCallback(callback: PerformanceCallbackFunction): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    addQueueMeasurement(eventName: string, correlationId?: string, queueTime?: number, manuallyCompleted?: boolean): void;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' addQueueMeasurement(eventName: string, correlationId?: string, queueTime?: number, manuallyCompleted?: boolean): void;
     // (undocumented)
     protected applicationTelemetry: ApplicationTelemetry;
     // (undocumented)
     protected authority: string;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    protected cacheEventByCorrelationId(event: PerformanceEvent): void;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' protected cacheEventByCorrelationId(event: PerformanceEvent): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    calculateQueuedTime(preQueueTime: number, currentTime: number): number;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" calculateQueuedTime(preQueueTime: number, currentTime: number): number;
     // (undocumented)
     protected callbacks: Map<string, PerformanceCallbackFunction>;
     // (undocumented)
     protected clientId: string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    discardMeasurements(correlationId: string): void;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' discardMeasurements(correlationId: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
-    emitEvents(events: PerformanceEvent[], correlationId: string): void;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' emitEvents(events: PerformanceEvent[], correlationId: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    endMeasurement(event: PerformanceEvent, error?: unknown): PerformanceEvent | null;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" endMeasurement(event: PerformanceEvent, error?: unknown): PerformanceEvent | null;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@protected" is not defined in this configuration
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-html-tag-missing-greater-than) The HTML tag has invalid syntax: Expecting an attribute or ">" or "/>"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    protected eventsByCorrelationId: Map<string, PerformanceEvent>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration protected eventsByCorrelationId: Map<string, PerformanceEvent>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@protected" is not defined in this configuration
     // Warning: (ae-forgotten-export) The symbol "PerformanceEventStackedContext" needs to be exported by the entry point index.d.ts protected eventStack: Map<string, PerformanceEventStackedContext[]>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@abstract" is not defined in this configuration
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    abstract generateId(): string;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" abstract generateId(): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    getPreQueueTime(eventName: string, correlationId: string): number | void;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" getPreQueueTime(eventName: string, correlationId: string): number | void;
-    incrementFields(fields: {
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' incrementFields(fields: {
         [key: string]: number | undefined;
     }, correlationId: string): void;